 There are several efforts to continue the IMDb main boards:

-Alas, as these replicate the IMDb mainboard system and often even the look of IMDb itself, they seem destined to be short-lived--takedown notices from IMDb's lawyers on intellectual property grounds don't seem a matter of if but of when.
+As these replicate the IMDb mainboard system and often even the look of IMDb itself, I fear takedown notices from IMDb's lawyers on intellectual property grounds.
+Hope for the best.

 Further general movie discussion here: